-They planted a drought-tolerant lawn in back that goes dormant in summer, staying green - but not growing or requiring water.
-For the few plants that require more water, like the hazelnut tree, dishwater is used to supplement natural precipitation.
+They planted a drought-tolerant lawn in the back that goes dormant in summer, staying green - but not growing or requiring water.

+And for the few plants that require more water, like the hazelnut tree, dishwater is used to supplement natural precipitation.